Teaching Awards

 c.
 Nominee’s Reflective Teaching Statement (limit: 2 pages).
 In the reflective teaching statement, nominees should articulate their beliefs about and commitment to teaching and learning.
 The statement should describe the nominee’s overall goals for student learning, how the nominee assesses learning, and how the nominee engages students in and out of the classroom.
 The most compelling statements provide clear examples supporting these aspects of their teaching.

 d.
-Statement of Nominee’s Equitable and Inclusive Teaching Practices (limit: 1 page).
-Nominees should describe their practices that purposefully create equitable and inclusive learning environments, including data on outcomes, if available.
-This statement might describe, for example, how the nominee centers inclusivity and equity in their learning objectives; how their teaching activities meet the needs of diverse learners; how their course materials, such as readings, provide a full spectrum of perspectives on topics and how they are accessible to all students, including those with disabilities; how their course design provides flexibility to meet the learning opportunities that arise in the moment in the classroom.
+Statement of Nominee’s Inclusive Teaching Practices (limit: 1 page).
+Nominees should describe their practices that purposefully create inclusive learning environments that allow all students to thrive academically.
+This statement might describe, for example, how the nominee centers inclusivity in their learning objectives; how their teaching activities meet the needs of all learners; how their course materials, such as readings, provide a full spectrum of perspectives on topics and how they are accessible to all students, including those with disabilities; how their course design provides flexibility to meet the learning opportunities that arise in the moment in the classroom.

 e.
 Nominee’s Curriculum Vitae (limit: 2 pages).
 This abbreviated CV should highlight the nominee’s teaching activities, including, for example, teaching responsibilities, mentoring and advising activities, curriculum development, relevant professional development activities, teaching-related publications and presentations, other teaching awards, or teaching-related committee work.

 f.
-Letters of Support (limit: 5, 1-page letters; at least 2 from faculty and 2 from students).
+Letters of Support (No more than 5, 1-page letters; at least 1 from faculty and 1 from a student).
 Faculty letters supporting the nominee’s dossier should come from faculty colleagues familiar with the nominee’s teaching; student letters should be written by the nominee’s former students.
-The most compelling letters describe, using specific examples based on direct observation, the nominee’s teaching prowess, passion and creativity in the classroom, skill in mentoring students or other instructors, and/or their ability to connect with and engage students from diverse backgrounds.
+The most compelling letters describe, using specific examples based on direct observation, the nominee’s teaching prowess, passion and creativity in the classroom, skill in mentoring students or other instructors, and/or their ability to connect with and engage students from all backgrounds.

 g.
 Representative Course Syllabus.
 Include one syllabus that best represents the nominee’s approach to syllabus and course design.
 The most compelling syllabi will further support the nominee’s approach to teaching described in their reflective teaching statement.